 And that’s where two special $5,000 tax deals come in.

-- Legal fees to create the entity and any organizational documents (like partnership agreements)
+- Legal fees to create the entity and any organizational documents (like partnership or shareholder agreements)

 - Accounting fees to set up your books and account for money spent before the official start date

 If it costs more than $5,000 to organize your business, you can deduct the rest over the next 15 years.